Moncton Aigles Bleus: Varsity Teams

-The Aigles Bleus have a male and female hockey team, a male and female soccer team, a male and female athletics team, a male and female cross country running team and a female volleyball team.

-Women's ice hockey

 Championships

 The men's hockey team has won 15 championships, 11 of those are at the Atlantic University Sport level, and 4 are at the national U Sports level.
 The women's hockey team has won one AUS trophy.
 The men's Athletics team has won 6 AUS.
 The women's Athletics team has won 2 AUS and women's volleyball has won 5 AUS titles.